streeter/facebook-aperture-exporter/README.markdown

 * The export progress information in the Activity panel is pretty much broken.
 At least you know it is still exporting.
 * The caption for a created Facebook album is not set.
 Still figuring out why that is the case.
 * The open album when upload is complete checkbox does not work
-* When starting the plugin, a sheet displays for a moment while we check that we have the Facebook access token.
+* [fixed] When starting the plugin, a sheet displays for a moment while we check that we have the Facebook access token.
 This shouldn't be displayed until we need the user to login.

 ## Nice Features to Have
 * Growl notifications